UsmanDanial04/Gesture-Drawing-App/README.md

 ## 👨‍💻 Author

-Created with ❤️ by Ahmad
+Created with ❤️ by Usman Danial

 ## 🙏 Acknowledgments